ruandersMSFT/Compliance/compliance/assurance/assurance-security-development-and-operation.md

 ---
-title: "Security development and operations overivew"
+title: "Security development and operations overview"
 description: "Learn about security development and operations in Microsoft 365" ms.author: robmazz
 author: robmazz